Glossary of Literature Concepts

 alliteration (头韵)

-Repetition of the same consonant sound at the beginning of words in a line.
+Repetition of the same sound at the beginning of words in a line.

 assonance (元音押韵)